radhakrishnan-omotec/avm-repository/README.md

 ### Setting up VS code

 Visual studio code is a popular editor by microsoft.
 It supports majority of the programming langauages. it also some with an extension store where we can install add on to help us customize the look and the features.
 Again it requires you to have python installed and working.
-Please follow the steps in jupyter notebook installation to check if python is installed and working properly.

 #### Follow the below steps to install and setup VS code.